Maimahmoud122/securityTask/README.md

 - JWT Access Token for protected routes
 - HTTP-only **Refresh Token** stored in cookies and user can get it
 - **Blacklist** refresh tokens on logout
-- **Role-based access control** admins only can access get admin using the access_token  and as they can promote users to admins
+- **Role-based access control** only admins can get access to admin route using the access_token as they can promote users to admins
 - Protected `/profile` route using the tokens
+- **Rate limiting** the max number of logins or registerations is 100 per 15 minutes
 - **CORS** enabled for cross-origin support

 ---